lebe1/LettucePrevent/README.md

 # LettucePrevent 🥬✋
-Real-time user-rule-based hallucination prevention framework
+This is a real-time user-rule-based hallucination prevention framework.
+Think of it like unit testing LLM's to ensure hallucination-free output based on what your rules, which you define as a hallucination.

 ### Installation